-Gupta Script is a variant of the Brahmi script that developed during India's Gupta Dynasty (ca. 320-500 C.E.).
+Gupta script is a variant of the Brahmi script that developed during India's Gupta Dynasty (ca. 320-500 c.E.).
 Letters are written from left to right.
 This script was commonly used in northern India until the eleventh century.
 The original Sanskrit texts translated by Xuanzang and Amoghavajra were largely written in this script.
-The Horyu-ji version of the Hridaya, presented earlier (see p.
-66) is also written in this script.
+The Horyu-ji version of the Hridaya, presented earlier (see Chapter 12) is also written in this script.